 Hibiscus Tea Cocktail Garnish Ideas

-- Fresh fruit - lemon, raspberries, blackberries, orange
+- Fresh fruit - lemon, raspberries, blackberries, orange slices

 - Edible flowers